James C. Kruggel, PhD

 About James C. Kruggel, PhD

 Dr. Kruggel holds his PhD from The Catholic University of America in Washington, DC.
-His dissertation is entitled Scripture, Tradition, and the Magisterium in the Teaching of Vatican II.
+His dissertation is titled Scripture, Tradition, and the Magisterium in the Teaching of Vatican II.
 He argues that there is a continuity of intellectual realism in the Church’s conception of revelation as taught before, by, and after Vatican II.

 Dr. Kruggel lives in Washington, DC.
 He is a native of Rochester, New York, and holds degrees from Miami University of Ohio and Franciscan University.
-He has made academic presentations at universities, and has offered numerous parish presentations on a wide variety of theological topics.
+He has made academic presentations at universities and has offered numerous parish presentations on a wide variety of theological topics.

 MA (Theology) Franciscan University of Steubenville, Steubenville, Ohio

 PhD (Historical and Systematic Theology) The Catholic University of America, Washington, DC

 Area of Teaching Specialty: Theology

 Course Level: Graduate